 It is prudent for property owners to avoid charging exorbitant application fees.
 The fees should be reasonable to cover the cost of processing a rental application.
 Otherwise, the landlord might have difficulty finding someone to rent their property.

-If a rental application is approved, a landlord can ask the tenant for a security deposit (North Carolina Tenant Security Deposit Act).
+If a rental application is approved, a landlord can ask the tenant for a security deposit as per § 42-50.

-Landlords must avoid asking questions that a court could view as discriminatory, but there are some exceptions.
+Landlords must avoid asking questions a court could view as discriminatory, but there are some exceptions.